 - To measure how satisfied our website visitors and our customers are and provide customer service and support (including troubleshooting in connection with the products that you purchase from us or when you ask us questions by email, on the phone or on social media).

 - To process payments and maintain accounts and records.

 - To prevent or detect crime, fraud or abuses of our products and services or our website, to keep our customers and employees safe, and to enable third parties to carry out related technical, logistical, research or other functions on our behalf related to these purposes.

 - To enforce our terms, policies and legal agreements (including collecting debts and taking steps to prevent fraud or infringement of our intellectual property).

-- To send you newsletters, updates, information about new products or services that we think might interest you, to send you other promotional and marketing information, to conduct prize draws, competitions and other promotions via email, telephone or post.
+- To send you newsletters, updates, information about new products or services that we think might interest you, to send you other promotional and marketing information (including 'back in stock' notifications), to conduct prize draws, competitions and other promotions via email, telephone or post.

 - To measure or understand the effectiveness of advertising we serve to you.

 - To carry out market research or similar surveys.